 Darvin DeShazer Scholarship Program

 The Sonoma Mycological Society (SOMA) is pleased to announce two types of educational scholarships.
-We aim to support undergraduate and graduate level students studying mycology and fungal related research topics.
-In parallel, we hope to support community-science based mycology projects, programs, and initiatives.
-Our hope is that these scholarships will stimulate further interest and study in the amazing world of fungi.
-Funds for these awards are earned from the proceeds of our annual SOMA Camp and other events.
+With our academic scholarships we aim to support undergraduate and graduate level students studying mycology and fungal related research topics.
+With our community-based scholarships we support projects, programs, and initiatives that further mycology in the non-academic community.
+Our hope is that these scholarships will stimulate the further study and exploration of fungi.

 Academic Scholarships